VladChat/luggage-scale/blog_src/content/posts/2025/10/amelia-earhart-s-long-lost-plane-likely-located-research-team-claims-self-powere.md

 For travelers who frequent regions where e-waste management is limited, battery-free tools reduce the risk of leaving behind hazardous materials.
 They also simplify your packing list: one less cell type to track and replace.

-If you’re new to luggage scales or want to revisit best practices, our primer details techniques to get fast, accurate readings with any scale: <a href="https://luggage-scale.com/blog/how-to-weigh-luggage">How to Weigh Your Luggage the Right Way</a>.
+If you’re new to luggage scales or want to revisit best practices, our primer details techniques to get fast, accurate readings with any scale: How to Weigh Your Luggage the Right Way.

 ## Practical Packing Checklist for Island Hops and Small Planes